xytxxx/NixiePay2/README.md

 # Script to calculate payments for each member in NixieSubs

 ## Usage
-1. Get your credentials.json from
+1. Get your credentials.json from step 1
 [here](https://developers.google.com/sheets/api/quickstart/python)

 2. Add your Kanboard API tokens and the id of sheet template as shown: